-NS 03-052 requires (obligatory) that wheat shipped in bulk should be packaged to preserve hygienic and organoleptic qualities.
+NS 03-052 requires (obligatory) that wheat shipped in bulk be packaged to preserve hygienic and organoleptic qualities.

-Other specific standards exist for the packaging of various agricultural products and are made available to the public through the ASN.
-It is strongly recommended to ask ASN if any ASN standards are obligatory.
+Other specific standards exist for the packaging of various food and agricultural products and are made available to the public through the ASN.
+It is strongly recommended to contact ASN.